top of page

 website

-Olivia is a USDA NIFA postdoctoral fellow studying the direct effects of elevated atmospheric CO2 on floral nutrition, and subsequent impacts on bumble bee behavior and health.
-She recently completed her PhD at the Hawkesbury Institute for the Environment at Western Sydney University in Australia.
-Before her PhD, Olivia completed her masters at the University of Maryland, College Park.
+Olivia is a USDA NIFA postdoctoral fellow who is studying how projected increases in atmospheric CO2 may affect the nutritional value of floral resources, bumble bee foraging behavior and preferences, as well as queen survival and physiology.
+She recently completed her PhD at the Hawkesbury Institute for the Environment at Western Sydney University in Australia where she studied the pollination efficiency, foraging behavior, functional diversity, and natural history of the insect visitors to apple flowers in New South Wales.
+Before her PhD, Olivia completed her masters at the University of Maryland, College Park, where she studied bee and butterfly foraging preferences through a citizen science project.
 Olivia got her start working with pollinators during her undergraduate education at the University of Wisconsin-Madison where she studied the impacts of a common fungicide to bumble bee colony health and development.
 Her research interests include pollination biology, social insect biology, foraging behavior, and plant-pollinator interactions.

 IMG_1815_edited_edited.jpg